 Timber rights As a Forest Carbon Works Conserve Member, you must maintain ownership of your timber rights (your right to commercially harvest) while enrolled in our program.

-Commercial Harvesting must be coordinated with Forest Carbon Works Planned commercial harvests must have prior approval from Forest Carbon Works.
-As part of enrollment with Forest Carbon Works, FSC (Forest Stewardship Council) and ATFS (American Tree Farm System) certification will be provided for your harvest at no cost.
-Forest Carbon Works will ensure your harvests follow a FSC and ATFS certified management plan.
-At the time of harvest, Forest Carbon Works must be notified.
+Commercial harvesting must be coordinated Planned commercial harvests must have prior approval from Forest Carbon Works.
+At no cost to members, FSC (Forest Stewardship Council) certification is provided, and we ensure that harvests follow an FSC-compliant management plan.
+At the time of actual harvest, Forest Carbon Works must also be notified.

 Forest management plan for additional land If additional forestland is purchased by any of the Members after the time of enrollment with intentions to carry out commercial harvesting, the Member must commit to developing and implementing a management plan for all forest land in their ownership.
 The management plan must be approved by Forest Carbon Works.
 If no additional forested land is acquired during the Membership Period, then no forested management plan is required.
 Likewise, if additional forested land is acquired during the Membership Period without intentions of commercial harvesting, then no forest management plan is required.

 Annual survey A simple online Annual Survey must be completed by our members each year during the payment period.
 The survey takes most members less than 15 minutes to complete, and reports on such things as changes in forest health conditions, firewood removals, and ownership transfers.